Akryum/vue-cli-plugin-ssr/docs/guide/configuration.md

 module.exports = {
   pluginOptions: {
     ssr: {
-      // Allows to specify a route prefix for the app, independent from publicPath
+      // Specify a route prefix for the app independent from publicPath
-      publicAppPath: '/
+      publicAppPath: null,
       // Listening port for `serve` command
       port: null,
       // Listening host for `serve` command